Joshua-Riek/ubuntu-rockchip/README.md

 You will be able to login through HDMI or a serial console connection.

 There are two predefined users: `ubuntu` and `root`.
-The password for each is `root`.
+The password for each is `ubuntu`.

 ```
 Ubuntu 22.04.1 TLS orange-pi5 tty1

-orange-pi5 login: root
+orange-pi5 login: ubuntu
-Password: root
+Password: ubuntu
 ```

 ## Build Requirements